-On our first full day in Lisbon, we headed to Parque das Nações (a short walk from Oriente Station on the red Metro line).
+On our first full day in Lisbon with kids, we headed to Parque das Nações (a short walk from Oriente Station on the red Metro line).
 Parque das Nações was the exhibition grounds for the ‘98 World Expo.
 Being on the waterfront, it’s a great thing to do in Lisbon with kids.

 We spent several hours at the incredible Oceanarium.
 It’s Europe’s largest aquarium, and kids under four are free!

-While our younger son napped, my husband took our three-year-old for a ride on the nearby cable car (kids under four ride free).
-The ride offered great views of Lisbon and the harbor.
+While our younger toddler napped, my husband took our three-year-old for a ride on the nearby Telecabine Lisbon cable car (kids under four ride free).
+The fun cable car ride offered great views of Lisbon and the harbor.

 We did regret not packing a picnic, as the beachfront restaurants were all rather pricey.
 After lunch, we walked along the beach side path (fully paved, so good for a stroller nap – don’t forget to bring a CoziGo stroller cover!).